Ynglinga saga: Ottar

 Egil's son Ottar succeeds to the kingdom after his father but does not continue to keep up a friendship with King Frode.
 Frode's messengers come to demand the scatt promised by Egil, which Ottar refuses to pay.
 As a punishment, the Sweden is ravaged by the Danes who kill many people and take captives there.
 In revenge, King Ottar sails to Denmark with his warriors when Frode is away on an expedition, and desolates the country.
 When Ottar is plundering the Vend district of Lymfjord, Danish earls Vatt and Faste bring their army there to fight off the Swedes.
 As a result of a great battle, Ottar is defeated and killed, and the Danes leave his body on a mound for wild beasts and ravens to tear at it.

-The remaining chapters of the saga describe the rule of Yngling dynasty down to the Rongvald the Mountain-High.
+The remaining chapters of the saga describe the rule of Yngling dynasty down to the Rognvald the Mountain-High.